Compare the best internet service providers in Miami. Find fiber, cable, and wireless options.

 How do I get fiber internet in Miami?

-To get fiber internet in Miami, enter your ZIP code or full address on this page to check availability from Xfinity and AT&T Internet and other fiber providers.
+To get fiber internet in Miami, enter your ZIP code or full address on this page to check availability from Xfinity and other fiber providers.
 Fiber requires a technician installation (typically scheduled within 1-2 weeks) and usually includes a free or subsidized router.
 Many fiber plans are available with no annual contract and no data caps.

 Check Your Exact Address